kh0ma/ToDo-List/README.md

 # ToDo-List
-Simple ToDo list with priority and groups by project.
+Simple ToDo list for Ruby Garage.

+You can find this app on heroku: http://todolist-kh0ma.herokuapp.com/